guillaumezin/DomoticzEbusd/readme.md

 git pull
 ```

-Give the execution permission, for Linux:
+Restart Domoticz.

+If you don't see the plugin in the hardware configuration tab, give for everyone read permission to plugin and read and execute permission for directory, for Linux:
 ```
+cd whatever/plugins
+chmod ugo+rx DomoticzEbusd
-chmod ugo+x plugin.py
+chmod ugo+r DomoticzEbusd/plugin.py
 ```

 Restart Domoticz.

 ## Configuration
 Add the ebusd-bridge hardware in Domoticz hardware configuration tab, giving the ebusd hosting device IP address or name, the telnet port, the HTTP JSON port, the registers, and set the refresh rate, read-only mode and debug mode.
 The refresh rate reads the registers values at the given rate in seconds.

+The registers parameter can be left empty.
+In that case, the plugin will create devices for every register.
+However it is recommended to limit to useful register.
+It is advised to create a first hardware with registers parameter, to restart Domoticz, to look at devices created and to keep only useful registers by creating a new ebusd-bridge hardware with registers filled-in then to delete the first ebusd-bridge hardware.

 You can add many registers separated by space.
-The registers must be given with the following convention:
+The register names have following convention:
 ```
 broadcast:outsidetemp bai:SetMode:hcmode bai:SetMode:2 bai:SetMode:hwcflowtempdesired f47:RoomTemp:0 f47:Hc1OPMode mc:InternalOperatingMode470 mc:Flow1Sensor mc:FlowTempDesired bai:FlowTemp bai:ReturnTemp bai:FlowTempDesired bai:StorageTemp f47:Hc1SFMode f47:Hc2SFMode bai:WaterPressure f47:Hc1HolidayStartPeriod f47:Hc1HolidayEndPeriod f47:Hc2HolidayStartPeriod f47:Hc2HolidayEndPeriod
 ```

-This is case insensitive (since version 1.1.7).
+This is case insensitive.
 The first part of a register is the circuit name, the second part must be a message name (third level of JSON data), and the third part is the index, or the name (possible only if different than "") of field in fielddefs of a message in JSON data, and is optional (field index 0 by default).
 For instance "bai:SetMode:2" in my case gives "hwctempdesired" fielddefs value, i.e. the desired hot water  temperature, because it is the second field of bai->messages->SetMode register.
 It could have been configured with "bai:SetMode:hwctempdesired" directly.
-Starting version 1.3.8, fielddefs type "IGN" are ignored for index counting and name searching.
+Fielddefs type "IGN" are ignored for index counting and name searching.
 For instance "bai:SetMode:4" give the same result as "bai:SetMode:disablehc".
-To see available registers, open your favorite internet browser, for instance at this address: [http://192.168.0.10:8889/data?def](http://192.168.0.10:8889/data?def) (change IP address to ebusd hosting device IP address or name, change 8889 port to whatever port you configured for HTTP JSON):
+You can use [Python regular expression](https://docs.python.org/3/library/re.html) inside register names, for instance f47:.\*temp.\* corresponds to every messages containing temp in message name for f47 circuit.

 You can add more than one ebusd-bridge hardware to Domoticz, for instance to get some registers as read-only and others as writable.